NeuHix/neuhix.github.io/README.md

-# Encyclopedia-Galactica
+# Website Content

-Official Repository of All Knowledge and Wisdom of the Galaxy.

-This website will not be available on the internet.
+The Content of the website will be avialable here.

-Wanna run this website?
-Follow this guide.